- Through the Science Window dates

 - Great Science Schools' Share 2017

-- Terrific Science - BBC Learning Campaign
+- Terrific Scientific - BBC Learning Campaign

-- Smart Pickings - get your copy now!
+- Smart Pickings - get your copy!

 The Tinker Tailor Robot Pi project, which has encouraged primary and secondary teachers to interpret what it means for pupils to learn through ‘tinkering’ has led to real strides being made to bring together science, computing and design technology lessons, and to promote a desire for engineering in mainstream classrooms.
 Incorporating the Manchester Robot Orchestra, a citizen science project, teachers from the project co-created the lesson experiences, with the stimulus of engineers so that pupils developed Engineering Habits of Mind, highlighted the new education report.